Why Can't We Shake Religion?

 - We form dominance hierarchies with divisive social cliques.

 Humans are hardwired to form dominance hierarchies.
-The herd mentality appears to be governed by natural laws that are self-evident in the behaviours of the vast majority of animal species.
+The herd mentality appears to be governed by natural laws that are self-evident in the behaviors of the vast majority of animal species.
 In this respect, we are no different.
 We create structures of dominance through social 'agreements' and navigate our reality through the lens of these paradigms.
-The obvious difference here is that human beings (on the conscious level at least) appear to be free to mould this web of connections and agreements according to our perception rather than instinct: sentience.
+The obvious difference here is that human beings (on the conscious level at least) appear to be free to mold this web of connections and agreements according to our perception rather than instinct: sentience.

 Here's where it gets interesting.
-Within these dominance hierarchies exist numerous sub-hierarchies or 'cliques' each with its own agreements and tenants of reality.
+Within these dominance hierarchies exist numerous sub-hierarchies or "cliques" each with its agreements and tenants of reality.
 It's these shared beliefs that hold each hierarchy in place, provide structure, and protect those within it.
 These hierarchies are constantly in flux, and there is a perpetual undulation of chaos and order, decay and regeneration: the manifestations of latent power.
 Politics.

-What is organised religion if not politics?
+What is organized religion if not politics?

 Anyone who's stepped foot in the Vatican knows god left the building long before the gold started pouring in from the blood of the oppressed.
 It's the perfect representation of the Church as a corporation, as a government, and as a power system.
 When Rome fell, it filled the vacuum and successfully controlled the paradigm for 1000 years.

-Religion can so easily be 'organised' because it is, by nature, a hierarchy of belief systems based on fear.
-Its politicisation pulls at the heartstrings of everything we hold dear.
+Religion can so easily be "organized" because it is, by nature, a hierarchy of belief systems based on fear.
+Its politicization pulls at the heartstrings of everything we hold dear.
 It manipulates our emotions, highlights our inadequacy, our dreams, and our fears, and it provides a solution.
 It's the perfect marketing campaign, except there's no tangible product and service based on perceived values and rewards.
-I'll agree that religion provides a community for many people, and this may be the only truly tangible merit of its organisation; however, through the tendency to form dominant hierarchies, it's easy to see how religion has been used as a cunning rhetoric of divisiveness.
+I'll agree that religion provides a community for many people, and this may be the only truly tangible merit of its organization; however, through the tendency to form dominant hierarchies, it's easy to see how religion has been used as a cunning rhetoric of divisiveness.

 Like any social hierarchy, the perceived safety offered by conforming to the zeitgeist makes it very difficult to see clearly.